ErikKalkoken/aiodiskqueue/README.rst

 Description
 -----------

-This library provides a persistent queue for Python AsyncIO.
+This library provides a persistent FIFO queue for Python AsyncIO:

-It has an API similar to the standard `asyncio.Queue <https://docs.python.org/3/library/asyncio-queue.html#queue>`_, but items in the queue will persists between process restarts.
+- Content is stored on disk, so a queue will for example survive a process restart
+- Complete feature parity and very similar API with `asyncio.Queue <https://docs.python.org/3/library/asyncio-queue.html#queue>`_ from Python's standard library
+- Error logging
+- Fully tested

 Usage
 -----